 Sessions are 50 minutes for individuals and 60 minutes for couples.
 A free 20-minute telephone consultation is available so that we can talk about what you are looking for before committing to sessions.

-No. I work with people at every stage — those who are just beginning to think about fertility treatment, those mid-cycle, those who have completed treatment, and those who are living with the long-term emotional aftermath of their fertility journey.
+No. I work with people at every stage — those just beginning to think about fertility treatment, those mid-cycle, those who have completed treatment, and those living with the long-term emotional aftermath of their fertility journey.
 You do not need a diagnosis or a referral.

 Yes.
 I offer compassionate support following miscarriage, recurrent pregnancy loss, stillbirth, and termination for medical reasons (TFMR).
 Pregnancy loss is often a deeply private grief and one that is frequently underestimated by others.
+For those undergoing fertility treatment, when achieving a positive pregnancy test may have seemed out of reach and where early scans may have enabled an earlier connection to a developing embryo, pregnancy loss can hit especially hard.
 You deserve space to process it fully, at your own pace.

 Implications counselling is a specific type of fertility counselling that explores the emotional, psychological, and social implications of using donated eggs, sperm, or embryos — both for you and for any future child.
 It is a supportive, exploratory process rather than a form of assessment or gatekeeping.